 The World Economic Forum has compiled a list of the top 10 skills you need to thrive in the Fourth Industrial Revolution.
 This list compares the skills required to thrive in 2015 to those they predict will be required in 2020.

 On the whole, the lists do not vary massively, but the way these skills are put to use may be different in the future.
-The need to think creatively, problem solve and work with other people will absolutely be as important in 2020, and even 2030, as it is right now and has been for many years.
+The need to think creatively, problem-solve and work with other people will absolutely be as important in 2020, and even 2030, as it is right now and has been for many years.
 These skills will just be performed with a different focus and potentially, a different purpose.

 The good news is, through your degrees and experience, you are likely to possess many of the skills required for these future careers already.
 The key is how you articulate those skills during the recruitment process and apply them to your work.

-How can the Careers and Employability Service help me?
+How can Careers help me?

 We have a vast array of current knowledge of the labour market and are working closely with industry experts and graduate recruiters to ensure that you have the expert support required when it comes to applying for jobs and developing your career in the future.

 If you would like to speak to one of our careers advisers about how to find a career to suit you, or would like to attend a workshop or event on how to broaden, articulate or develop your skills, then why not explore the support we have to offer.

 No comments yet, fill out a comment to be the first